Maria Maddalena Martinengo: Life

 Martinengo died of tuberculosis in 1737 and when news of her death spread across Brescia people across the entire area mourned her.
 Her remains are located in the church of the convent of the Capuchin Poor Clare nuns in Via Arimanno 17 in Brescia.

 Beatification

 The process for her beatification commenced under Pope Clement XIII on 1 September 1762 and allowed for the commencement of two diocesan processes to be held in the Diocese of Brescia for the evaluation of her time as a professed religious and to investigate the manner in which she conducted her life.

 On 5 May 1778 she was proclaimed to be Venerable after Pope Pius VI recognized the fact that Martinengo had lived a model life of heroic virtue which he deemed she had exemplified to a favorable degree.

-The recognition of two miracles attributed to her direct intercession allowed for Pope Leo XIII to preside over her beatification on 3 June 1900.
+The recognition of two miracles attributed to her direct intercession allowed for Pope Leo XIII to preside over her beatification on 9 June 1900.
 The miracles in question concerned the healings of Isabella Groppelli Gromi and of the future priest Giuseppe Tosi.

+The cause for her canonization was opened on 13 May 1901.